tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 Cannonball target
 ------------------
 A cannonball models the spacecraft as isotropic sphere defined by the cross-section area and a radiation pressure coefficient.
-This model is useful for estimation, but cannot capture changing geometry and orientation, which can have large effects on accelerations.
+This model is useful for parameter estimation, but typically cannot capture changing geometry and orientation, which can have large effects on accelerations.

 .. tabs::